 Founded in 1843, Tivoli Gardens is a unique amusement park located where the once-fortified city's ramparts used to be.
 In fact, the on-site lake is a remnant of the city's moat.
-Known around the world for its infectious carnival-style atmosphere and exciting attractions, Tivoli Gardens combine the charm of the yesteryear with the dynamism of the future.
+Known around the world for its carnival-style atmosphere and exciting attractions, Tivoli Gardens combine the charm of the yesteryear with the dynamism of the future.
 The park spans a staggering 80,000 square meters (861112.8 square feet) of space in the heart of Copenhagen, making it one of the largest amusement parks in the country.
-Tivoli Gardens has great attractions like a historic rollercoaster, a mythical pirate ship, and magically lit carousels.
+Tivoli Gardens has great attractions like a historic roller-coaster, a mythical pirate ship, and carousels.
 There are around 40 bars and restaurants, some of which are gourmet and many date as far back as 1843.
-World-class live entertainment is always provided, and the festivities get kicked into high gear during the Christmas season.
+World-class live entertainment is always provided, and the festivities become more pronounced during the Christmas season.

 One of the world's most famous toy manufacturers, Lego has been pretty much an authority when it comes to building-brick toys.
 Their flagship store in the heart of the city is a haven for kids and enthusiasts of all ages.
 From their classic sets to hard-to-find themed sets, the store's collection will appeal to casual shoppers and collectors alike.
 Facilities at the store include an expansive and interactive play area, a Pick-A-Brick Wall, Mini Master Builder Bar as well as Build-A-Minifigure Tower, guaranteeing hours of indulgence.
 Check website for more.